 Please read the full itinerary below.

 Meet at 7.30pm at the Hotel Jezero (our base) for a full trip briefing.
 If you arrive late, we can do another briefing the next morning.

-Before our afternoon swim we climb a nearby hill to a viewpoint offering amazing views of the lake and the Julian Alps.
+Before our afternoon swim we climb to a viewpoint offering amazing views of the lake and the Julian Alps.
 Our final swim of the day crosses the full length of the lake (a famous rowing course), finishing at the lakeside Lido where it is time to relax, take a shower and participate in an optional stroke analysis session with your swimming guides.
 The remainder of the afternoon is at leisure for you to enjoy the lake views, visit the historic castle, or enjoy Bled’s famous ‘kremsnita’ cake in one its many cafes.